Your performance evaluation

 Current term

-• A method for receiving formal feedback from their employer on their work term performance and to reflect on their areas of strength and areas for development
+• Provides a way for students to receive formal feedback from their supervisor/employer about their work term performance and reflect on their areas of strength and areas for development.

 Future term